CharityConn/CharityConnect/Charity Connect v0.2.md

 - Accept native ETH donations on the Base blockchain, with supporting ERC 20 in future.
 - Convert donation amount to ETH for CHARITYeet calculation, ( might need to implement ChainLink oracle (apply grant) )
 - Mint CHARITYeet tokens to donor's wallet
-- Minting rate start with 2.5x3000x ETH donated, adjustable and can be different based on different token different time different "to charity".
+- Minting rate start with 2.5 x 3000 x ETH donated, adjustable and can be different based on different token different time different "to charity".

 ### 4. Fee Structure
 - 0.50% fee on each donation, directed to Charity Connect Pool